ArturMoczulski/delconis-atavism-server-docker/README.md

 openssl rsa -in atavism.pem -out private.pem -outform PEM openssl pkcs8 -topk8 -inform PEM -outform DER -in private.pem  -nocrypt > private.key
 ```

-#### For development setup

-4. Build the containers with docker compose `docker-compose -f docker/compose/development/single.yml build`
-5. Run `docker-compose -f docker/compose/development/single.yml up -d`

-_Note:_ Currently the services do not have a docker healthcheck implemented, so they tend to fail connect to the database at first start.
-It's recommended to restart the `world` and `master` service after a couple of seconds so it reattempts to connect to mysql once it's accepting connections.

-#### For production setup

-4. Build the containers with docker compose `docker-compose -f docker/compose/production/single.yml build`
-5. Run `docker-compose -f docker/compose/production/single.yml up -d`

-#### Unity client

-6. Configure Unity Client with User/Passwords/PublicKey as IP information as needed

-- `docker inspect atavismonline-server-docker-world-1` (Network Section) might be of use

 ### Goals